Packed with protein, affordable, and so easy to make (with no soak!), these Instant Pot black beans are the perfect addition to any Tex-Mex dinner!

 How to Make No-Soak Instant Pot Black Beans

-1. A good ratio for cooking black beans in the Instant Pot is 1 cup of dried black beans to 3 cups of water.
+1. Measure the beans: A good ratio for cooking black beans in the Instant Pot is 1 cup of dried black beans to 3 cups of water.
 Depending on the size of your Instant Pot, you can make a double or even triple batch of no-soak Instant Pot black beans.

-2. Wash the beans and remove any debris.
+2. Prepare the beans: Wash the beans, and remove any debris.

-3. Place the beans and water in the Instant Pot.
+3. Prepare the Instant Pot: Place the beans and water in the Instant Pot.
 The beans should be covered by about half an inch of water.
 Secure the lid, making sure the steam valve is in the sealed position.

-4. Cook beans on high pressure for 30 to 35 minutes.
-Let the pressure release naturally (about 20 minutes).
-If the beans aren’t cooked enough to your liking, you can cook for a few more minutes, until most of the water is absorbed.
-Give the beans a stir and secure the lid again to finish cooking.
+4. Cook the beans: Cook beans on high pressure for 30 to 35 minutes.
+Then, let the pressure release naturally (about 20 minutes).
+If the beans aren’t cooked to your liking, you can cook for a few more minutes, until most of the water is absorbed.
+Stir the beans, and secure the lid again to finish cooking.

 How to Store Instant Pot Black Beans